Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 6 OAuth2 Server Metadata prevails over OpenID Connect Discovery

 The international iGov profile specifies usage of metadata for the OAuth2 Authorization Server using OpenID Connect Discovery.
 A very similar, yet more generic, specification was adopted by the OAuth2 working group of IETF as RFC8414 "OAuth 2.0 Authorization Server Metadata".
-As this is a profile for OAuth2, relying on generic OAuth2 standards is preferred over application specific standards, such as OpenID Connetc Discovery.
+As this is a profile for OAuth2, relying on generic OAuth2 standards is preferred over application specific standards, such as OpenID Connect Discovery.